bastienpo/document-retrieval/README.md

 *The file can be passed in additional input section.*

+## Examples

+Examples were provided in the `data` directory.

+#### Example 1: lecl-langchain.pdf

+The LECL is a good way to test the dataset since it is a recent feature.

+A good question to ask is:
+- What is LECL ?

+#### Example 2: 1706.03762.pdf

+The second example is the paper Attention Is All You Need by Google.

+Good questions to ask:
+- What BLEU score does the model achieve?
+- What is the composition of the encoder?
+- On what data has the model been trained?

 ### Limitations
 The project remains a proof of concept (PoC) that offers a straightforward implementation using Langchain, but it has several limitations and areas for improvement.
 The primary limitation is that embeddings are computed every time a request is made.
-Ideally, the embeddings could be stored and reused if the file hasn't changed.
+Ideally, if the files remain unchanged, the embeddings do not need to be recomputed.
+However, this would require a different design pattern in the file handling logic.
+Currently, all embeddings are stored in ChromaDB.

 ### Possible Improvement
 A few potential improvements could be considered: